Vacuum extraction

-Vacuum extraction (VE), also known as ventouse, is a method to assist delivery of a baby using a vacuum device.
-It is used in the second stage of labor if it has not progressed adequately.
-It may be an alternative to a forceps delivery and caesarean section.
-It cannot be used when the baby is in the breech position or for premature births.
+Vacuum extraction (VE), also known as ventouse (French for suction cup), is a method to assist delivery of a baby using a vacuum device.
+It is used in the second stage of labor if that stage has not progressed adequately.
+It may be an alternative to a forceps delivery or caesarean section.
+It cannot be used when the baby is in the breech position or for a premature birth.
 The use of VE is generally safe, but it can occasionally have negative effects on either the mother or the child.
-The term comes from the French word for "suction cup".

 Medical uses

 There are several indications to use a vacuum extraction to aid delivery: